pete911/eks-cluster/README.md

 only terraform aws provider resources to avoid complexity and increase readability.
 Also, to make it easy to make updates and changes.

+To see an example of self-managed nodes, switch to `self-managed-nodes` branch.

 Terraform is in [tf](tf) directory (`cd tf`):
  - initialize and validate
    - `terraform init`